 As a member of SULF you can get access to collective insurance at preferential rates through Folksam for you and the family.
 Collective insurance provides comprehensive cover at lower premiums than individual policies.
 SULF membership insurance includes special rates for life insurance, accident insurance, health insurance, family protection cover, seniors insurance, children’s insurance and pregnancy insurance.
 As a new member, you will automatically receive insurance coverage that’s valid starting your first day.
 The first three months are free of charge, and you won’t need to submit a declaration of health.
 Read more!

-Home insurance at Trygg-Hansa
+Home insurance from Trygg-Hansa

 SULF members have access to the SULF helpline.
 The SULF helpline puts you in direct contact with the Association’s officers if you have any questions or need advice.
 But before you contact us – have a look at the Facts – we have compiled some of our knowledge here.